Tolani99/data_engineering_datacamp/README.md

 2. Optimize the big data system architecture of companies
 3. Design and configure databases
 4. Collaborate with teams of business intelligence engineers, data scientists, and data analysts
-5. Explore and transform data In order to perform all these tasks, data engineers first need to set up the ETL pipelines.
+5. Explore and transform data In order to perform all these tasks, data engineers first need to set up ETL pipelines.